octobercms/docs/cms-markup.md

 <script type="text/javascript" src="{{ 'assets/js/menu.js'|theme }}"></script>
 ```

-Assets of the same type can be combined on the fly by passing an array of files:
+Assets of the same type can be combined on the fly by passing an array of files

 ```html
 <link href="{{ ['assets/css/styles1.css', 'assets/css/styles2.css']|theme }}" rel="stylesheet">